archiewood/wedding-website/faq.md

 ### Can I bring my kids?

-We really do love kids, however the Saturday events will be adults only.
-Feel free to bring them to events on Friday and Sunday.
-Let us know if you have questions!
+We really do love kids, however the Saturday events will be adults and babes-in-arms only (if this applies to you please let us know on the RSVP).
+Feel free to bring your kids to events on Friday and Sunday.

 ### Can I bring a plus one?